bartfeenstra/betty/documentation/usage/project.rst

 A project contains all the information necessary to turn a family tree into a site.
 After installing Betty once, you can manage multiple projects.

-You can create and tailor projects using :py:class:`configuration <betty.project.config.ProjectConfiguration>`.
+You can create and tailor projects using :py:class:`configuration <betty.project.data.ProjectConfiguration>`.

 .. important::